 The database along with the photographs and transcriptions of every visible gravestone inscription is managed and owned by The FDJC.
 The agreement between JRI-Poland and the Foundation gives JRI-Poland an exclusive right to link their search engine to the Foundation's database.

 The Foundation is managed by three highly qualified and dedicated individuals: Alicja Mroczkowska, an anthropologist and heritage conservation specialist from the Jewish Historical Institute, Remigiusz Sosnowski, cemetery Halacha specialist from the Warsaw Jewish Community, and Witold Wrzosinski, graduate of Jewish History, Culture and Languages Department at the Warsaw University, philologist and a professional genealogist.
-Read Witold Wrzosinski's article "Why I Am Writing a Field Guide to Jewish Cemeteries for Poles".
+Read Witold Wrzosinski's articles: "Hebrew Epitaphs as a Unique Source for the Study of Jewish History and Genealogy" and "Why I Am Writing a Field Guide to Jewish Cemeteries for Poles".

 Searching FDJC Cemetery records via the JRI-Poland search page